 Removal from the Secure Trust Bank and other lender panels: Why they do it and how to get reinstated

-• Your practice fails to meet the criteria to remain on the Secure Trust Bank conveyancing panel
+• Your firm no longer meets the criteria to remain on the Secure Trust Bank conveyancing panel

 • Missing deadline to reapply to remain on the Secure Trust Bank convincing panel

-• Breaches of Secure Trust Bank conveyancing panel requirements
+• Breaches of Secure Trust Bank conveyancing panel Terms and Conditions

-• Recurring delays in post completion requirements set by Secure Trust Bank
+• Persistent delays in post completion requirements on behalf of Secure Trust Bank

-Top questions concerning Secure Trust Bank panel reinstatement
+Secure Trust Bank panel reinstatement: Five Common Questions

-• Can you outline the application process to revert back onto the Secure Trust Bank conveyancing panel?
+• What is the application protocol to revert back onto the Secure Trust Bank conveyancing panel?

-• Is there a cost to revert back onto the Secure Trust Bank conveyancing panel?
+• Is there a fee to revert back onto the Secure Trust Bank conveyancing panel?

 Top Tip: The best way to avoid the hassle of seeking Secure Trust Bank panel reinstatement is to ensure that your firm is not removed off of the Secure Trust Bank conveyancing panel in the first place.